Multi-student Diffusion Distillation for Better One-step Generators: Introduction

 We tackle this dilemma with our method, \LongMethodName{} (\ShortMethodName{}), that introduces multiple single-step student generators distilled from the pretrained teacher.
 Each student is responsible for a subset of conditioning inputs.
 We determine which student to use during inference and perform a single-model evaluation to generate a high-quality sample.
 This way, \ShortMethodName{} enjoys the benefit of a mixture of experts \citep{jordan1994hierarchical}: it increases the model capacity without incurring more inference cost, thereby effectively pushing the limit of the speed-quality tradeoff.

 When distilling into the same-sized students, \ShortMethodName{} has the flexibility of conceptually applying to any distillation method for a performance boost.
 In addition, \ShortMethodName{} allows distilling into multiple smaller students for reduced single-step generation time.
-Using smaller students prevents one from initializing a student from teacher weights, which we solve by adding a relatively lightweight score-matching pretraining stage before distillation (Sec.~\ref{subsec:from_scratch}).
+Using smaller students prevents one from initializing a student from teacher weights, posing an additional technical challenge.
+We solve this challenge by adding a relatively lightweight score-matching pretraining stage before distillation (Sec.~\ref{subsec:from_scratch}) and demonstrating its necessity and efficiency via extensive experiments.

 We validate our approaches by applying \ShortMethodName{} to distill the teacher into $4$ same-sized students using distribution matching and adversarial distillation procedures \citep{yin2024one, yin2024improved}.
-The resulting students collectively outperform single-student counterparts, setting new state-of-the-art FID scores of $\num{1.20}$ on one-step ImageNet-64$\times$64 generation (Tab.~\ref{tab:imagenet_short}) and \FIDSDADM{} on one-step zero-shot COCO2014 generation (Tab.~\ref{tab:sd_short}).
+The resulting students collectively outperform single-student counterparts, achieving close to state-of-the-art FID scores of $1.20$ on one-step ImageNet-64$\times$64 generation (Tab.~\ref{tab:imagenet_short}) and \FIDSDADM{} on one-step zero-shot COCO2014 generation (Tab.~\ref{tab:sd_short}).
 We also distill the same teacher into $4$ smaller students, which achieve a competitive FID of \FIDIADMS{} on ImageNet (Tab.~\ref{tab:imagenet_short}), with $42\%$ less parameters per student.